oracle/odpi/doc/src/structs/dpiSodaOperOptions.rst

     Specifies the maximum number of documents to process in the collection.
 A value of 0 means no limit is enforced.

+.. member:: uint32_t dpiSodaOperOptions.fetchArraySize

+    Specifies the number of documents that will be fetched at one time from a SODA collection.
+Increasing this value reduces the number of round-trips to the database but increases the amount of memory allocated.
+A value of 0 means that the default value (100) is used.
+This member is only supported in Oracle Client 19.5 and higher.